IntermediatePerformance & CWV

 Signed URLs

 Signed URLs are URLs that contain authentication information, allowing secure access to protected resources, such as files or streaming content.
 These URLs ensure that only authorized users can access specific resources, enhancing both security and performance.
+By embedding cryptographic signatures and expiration timestamps, signed URLs help prevent unauthorized access and mitigate risks associated with resource sharing.

 ⭐ Why are Signed URLs Important for Site Performance?

 Signed URLs are crucial in providing secure, temporary access to resources, which reduces unauthorized access.
 This functionality can greatly reduce server load and improve site performance by ensuring that resources are only accessed by users with valid credentials, thereby optimizing the overall user experience and minimizing resource abuse.
+Additionally, they can be used to control access to sensitive data, ensuring compliance with data protection regulations and enhancing user trust.

 ⚙️ How Do Signed URLs Work?